lussierc/africa_db/writing/statusUpdate.md

 In order to ensure that work is spread out properly between group members, we have assigned each group member tasks.
 Despite this, we will still try to work as a team, with each group member taking the lead on their assigned task and others supporting as necessary.

 ###### Christian
-- Add all datasets into the SQLite3 database so queries can be written can occur.
+- Add all datasets into the SQLite3 database so queries can be written.
 - Write queries.
 - Presentation and Report.